caseyanderson/SC3-RPiZeroW/fixed_media/loop_all/loop_all.md

 #### loop_all.sh

-Edit to suit your needs and launch via `cron` on reboot
+Edit to suit your needs, make the file executable, and launch via `cron` on reboot

 ```sh
 #!/bin/bash